 Across both tasks and modalities we observed that skilled comprehenders consistently show more activation in semantic processing regions, including bilateral STG/MTG, the inferior parietal lobe (including angular gyrus), the anterior temporal pole, and portions of the left IFG (pars triangularis and orbitalis).
-Prior research in typically developing adults shows that these regions, especially MTG, anterior temporal pole, and inferior parietal lobule, are implicated in both visual and auditory semantic processing [Costanzo et al., 2013; Visser et al., 2012](Visser et al., 2012; Costanzo et al., 2013).
+Prior research in typically developing adults shows that these regions, especially MTG, anterior temporal pole, and inferior parietal lobule, are implicated in both visual and auditory semantic processing [Costanzo et al., 2013; Visser et al., 2012].
 Increased activation for skilled comprehenders in semantic areas may suggest easier and more automatic access to concepts and the relations between them, particularly for the passage task.
 Less-skilled comprehenders, on the other hand, show increased activation in attentional and executive regions, including the ACC, insula, and DLPFC, as well as hippocampal areas often related to memory.
 Increased activity in regions associated with more effortful processing may be a signature of less-skilled comprehenders, perhaps reflecting difficulty integrating conceptual knowledge.
 Findings from Aboud and colleagues (2016) suggest that skilled comprehension is related to connectivity between regions involved in executive function (e.g. dlPFC) and those more typically activated for language tasks (e.g. AG).
 Thus, while our less-skilled comprehenders do show activation in executive regions, they do not show broad language-related activation, suggesting that they may not be using both executive and language networks to comprehend.
 Further, increased activation in parahippocampal regions for less-skilled comprehenders suggests atypical retrieval of information from declarative memory during comprehension.
 These results are consistent with those of Cutting et al. (2013), who found that functional connectivity between the left IFG and left hippocampus/parahippocampus increased in response to low-frequency words as compared to high-frequency words for poor comprehenders.
 Thus, atypical function in both executive function and memory appears to be associated with poorer comprehension skill.